favio102/1-5-survey-form/README.md

 # Survey-Form
-This is a Survey Form to collect data from users. from Responsive Web Design.
+This is a Survey Form web app to collect data from users. from Responsive Web Design.